Thothex/Vina_GPU_Docker/README.md

 ```bash
 make source
 ```
-After the build process, you need to modify the configuration file 2bm2_config.txt.
+After the build process, you need to modify the configuration file of your protein.
 Update the opencl_binary_path from:

 ```bash
 opencl_binary_path = /home/shidi/Vina-GPU-2.1/QuickVina2-GPU-2.1